mrnorman/miniWeather/petascale_institute.md

 ncview output.nc
 ```

 **IMPORTANT!**: Do not run `./miniweather*` without `aprun`, as this will run it either on the login node or a service node.
 Those nodes are shared resources with limited resources, and you risk keeping others from compiling their code or even potentially killing other peoples' jobs if you cause an OOM on a service node.
-So please, be a good neighbor, and always use `aprun` for anythign computationally intensive.
+So please, be a good neighbor, and always use `aprun` for anything computationally intensive.

 ## Playing with the code